 With Sasquatch no more and Upstream’s bubble bursting, local music fans could use a bit of familiar festival-season news.
 On Tuesday that came, as summertime institution Capitol Hill Block Party — which returns to the Pike-Pine corridor July 19-21 — announced its 2019 lineup.

 This year’s headliners are trap-rave/bass king RL Grime, electro-pop duo Phantogram and charismatic Minneapolis singer/rapper Lizzo, who’s currently setting the world ablaze with self-loving, body-positive anthems.
-Updating this post so hopefully it goes to the new template

 The lineup also includes L.A.-via-Portland rapper Aminé, disco-steeped bass music producer/singer Big Wild (of ODESZA’s Foreign Family Collective), Jungle, Snakehips, indie-rock star Mitski, Ekali, Denzel Curry, soulful Chicago rapper Saba, Cuco, Jpegmafia, Chelsea Cutler, Shallou, Medasin, electronic experimentalist Yves Tumor, Still Woozy, Ayokay, Jack Harlow, Vagabon, eclectic DJ crew A Tribe Called Red, Crooked Colours, Peach Pit, Robotaki, and hazy New York emcee Mike.